 As enterprises evolve their use of social media and cloud computing for internal communications and business operations, social media will take centerstage as a fundamental communication tool.
 Obviously, an increasingly holistic social media strategy plan is needed to manage the process.

 6 steps to create a social media plan from scratch

-- Set your strategic goals for social.
+- Set social strategic goals.
 These are your anchors.
 Define your metrics for success to match.

-- Assess your strength and weaknesses with social.
+- Assess your social strength and weaknesses.
 What’s working, what’s a challenge; and be sure to address these in your plan.
+Do a full SWOT.

 - Ideate and brainstorm creative ideas to address your strategic goals.
 Flash out the best ones.
 Peak (and peak again) at competition.